For DDL operations on tables and indexes (

 DROPstatements), the most significant aspect for

 InnoDBtables is that creating and dropping secondary indexes is much faster in MySQL 5.5 and higher, than in MySQL 5.1 and before.
-See InnoDB Fast Index Creation for details.
+See Section 15.13.1, “Overview of Online DDL” for details.

 “Fast index creation” makes it faster in some cases to drop an index before loading data into a table, then re-create the index after loading the data.

 DELETE FROM.
 Foreign key constraints can make a